 The idea that parents can’t parent by their own volition is by some measures stronger than ever.
 A 2019 study from the Cornell University Population Center found that when presented with a variety of parenting styles, 75 percent of parents said that the more intensive styles of parenting were preferable.
 The evidence for this is thin.
 A 2014 study published in the journal Psychological Science found that intensive parenting practices like anticipatory problem solving and enrollment in structured activities didn’t yield the results parents wanted.
 “Although parents may believe that expensive and time-consuming activities are the keys to ensuring their children’s health, happiness, and success, this study does not support this assumption,” the authors concluded.

 Furthermore, intensive styles of parenting like attachment parenting or concerted cultivation require huge investments of time and money.
-Those styles require parents to be constantly available and provide their child with an assortment of extracurricular and social activities to be successful.
-Like the advice doled out in Spock’s book, the ability to parent the best way is automatically to costly for many parents.
-American parents are being pressured to follow parenting norms that are therefore stressful and don’t have any better consequences.
+Those parenting styles require parents to be constantly available and provide their child with an assortment of extracurricular and social activities to be successful.
+Like the advice doled out in Spock’s book, the ability to parent that way is too costly for many parents.
+American parents are being pressured to follow parenting styles and norms that are unduly expensive and stressful, without evidence that they produce any better outcomes.
 What can be done?
 For one, we can take a page from parents outside the U.S.

 Small Steps for Baby, Giant Leaps for Parenting Styles